In this article, we take you through the steps on how to make the best pour-over coffee.

 You will see the coffee grounds swell along with bubbles.
 This is the bloom.
 The bloom is caused by the release of carbon dioxide from the ground coffee.

 I find it satisfying to see the bloom.
-It signals the beginning of the brew process and you get the first hint of the aroma of the brewed coffee.
+It signals the beginning of the brewing process and you get the first hint of the aroma of the brewed coffee.

-Watch the following video by Sky Mountain on the pour-over coffee bloom.
+Watch the following video by Coffee Lovers TV on the pour-over coffee bloom.

 I. Pour and Brew